Last modified on October 10th, 2023

 We’d like to thank Peter Lohmann and Cat Allday for joining us today.
 To continue the conversation around property management AI, tune into their interview on Owner Occupied.
 Also, to see what industry-leading property management AI can do for you, visit appfolio.com/ai to learn more about AppFolio Realm, our full suite of AI capabilities.

 Thank you for joining us on this episode of The Top Floor, brought to you by AppFolio.
 If you enjoyed the conversation, let us know by leaving a review wherever you listen to this podcast — we’d love to hear your feedback.
 Also, make sure you’re subscribed to The Top Floor podcast to get notified as soon as our next episode goes live.
-Until then, we’ll continue the conversation around all things real estate and association management on the Industry Insights section of our website: appfolio.com/industry-insights.
-We’ll see you there.
+Download our free guide below to learn more about how AI can benefit your property management business.